waritS4R4/RA_project/README.md

-This is a code for co-optimsiaito of electricity and heat of a data centre.
+This is a code for co-optimisation of electricity and heat of a data centre.